Categorical computation: Abstract

 \section{Abstract}

-In quantum computation, the computation is achieved by linear operators in Hilbert spaces.
-In this work, we explain an idea of a new computation scheme, in which the linear operators are replaced by (higher) functors between two (higher) categories.
-The fundamental problem in realizing this idea is the physical realization of (higher) functors.
-We provide a theoretical idea of realizing (higher) functors based on the physics of topological orders.
+In quantum computing, the computation is achieved by linear operators in or between Hilbert spaces.
+In this work, we explore a new computation scheme, in which the linear operators in quantum computing are replaced by (higher) functors between two (higher) categories.
+If from Turing computing to quantum computing is the first quantization of computation, then this new scheme can be viewed as the second quantization of computation.
+The fundamental problem in realizing this idea is how to realize a (higher) functor physically.
+We provide a theoretical idea of realizing (higher) functors physically based on the physics of topological orders.